 - The ability to decode, integrate and classify information

-By addressing these foundational skills, dyslexia can be overcome — and prevented.
+By addressing these cognitive skills the symptoms of dyslexia can be overcome — and prevented.

 Overcoming severe dyslexia – Maddie’s story: